GoInterject/GoInterject.github.io/wGetStarted/L-Create-FinancialVariable.md

 <br>

 **Point 4:** The Leftovers section: An important element for financial reports is a means to check the totals.
-INTERJECT provides a method to ensure all data is presented.
+Interject provides a method to ensure all data is presented.
 Including a **Leftovers** section at the bottom of the report will help provide assurance if all data did not get assigned to any subtotal section in the report created.

 ![](/images/L-Create-FinancialVar/47.png)